 While this isn’t guaranteed, it’s certainly worth a go.

-5. Use a cashback site to save up to £300 each year
+5. Use a cashback site to save over £300 each year

 Although you probably won’t get the money back right away, you can get money back on what you buy (usually a percentage of the purchase) by using cashback sites.
-If you consistently use them, the pounds can soon add up, with Top Cashback suggesting you can save up to £300 per year.
+If you consistently use them, the pounds can soon add up, with Top Cashback suggesting their members make £345 cashback per year, on average.

 6. Make sure the delivery fee is refunded if you return an item within 14 days